-If you read a tool table from an iTNC 530 and import it into an TNC 320, you have to adapt its format and content before you can use the tool table.
-On the TNC 320 you can adapt the tool table conveniently with the IMPORT TABLE function.
-The TNC converts the contents of the imported tool table to a valid format and saves a copy of it under the name TOOL.T.
+If you export a tool table from an iTNC 530 and import it into an TNC 620, you have to adapt its format and content before you can use the tool table.
+On the TNC 620, you can adapt the tool table conveniently with the IMPORT TABLE function.
+The TNC converts the contents of the imported tool table to a format valid for the TNC 620 and saves the changes to the selected file.
 Follow this procedure:

-- ▶ Save the tool table from the iTNC 530 to the TNC:\table directory. - ▶ Select the Programming mode of operation - To call the file manager, press the PGM MGT key - Move the highlight to the tool table you want to import - ▶ Press the ADDITIONAL FUNCTIONS soft key - ▶ Press the IMPORT TABLE soft key - ▶ Open the TOOL.T table and check its contents
+- ▶ Save the tool table of the iTNC 530 to the TNC:\table directory - ▶ Select the Programming mode of operation - ▶ Call the file manager: Press the PGM MGT key - ▶ Move the highlight to the tool table you want to import - ▶ Press the ADDITIONAL FUNCTIONS soft key - Select the IMPORT TABLE soft key: The TNC inquires whether you really want to overwrite the selected tool table - Press the CANCEL soft key if you do not want to overwrite the file, or - ▶ Press the ADAPT TABLE FORMAT soft key to overwrite the file - ▶ Open the converted table and check its contents

-The following characters are permitted in the ${\bf Name}$ column of the tool table:
+The following characters are permitted in the Name column of the tool table: